JoelAngus/CS340-Project/README.txt

 HTML and Javascript:

-    app.js and all handlebar files are adapted from the CS 340 nodejs starter code, which was provided in the course modules.
+    app.js, delete_customer.js, and update_customer.js and all handlebar files are adapted from the CS 340 nodejs starter code, which was provided in the course modules.

     The following link was first accessed on 2/27/2024: